Living in Osaka Vs. Tokyo

 It’s very common for people to compare Osaka and Tokyo, and with good reason.
 They are two of Japan’s largest 3 metropolitan areas, but the significant differences between life in these two cities make it natural to spark the Tokyo Vs. Osaka discussions.

-Though Yokohama is the second largest city in Japan after Tokyo, Yokohama, being in the Tokyo metropolitan area, has no dramatic contrast.
-So, in a way, we can find a lot of similarities between Tokyo and Yokohama.
+Though Yokohama is the second-largest city in Japan after Tokyo, it is in the Tokyo metropolitan area and has no dramatic contrast.
+So, in a way, we can find many similarities between Tokyo and Yokohama.
 However, it is quite different when it comes to Tokyo and Osaka.

 Unlike Tokyo, in many different ways, living in Osaka can often feel like living in another country.
 With the reputation of being the 3rd largest city in Japan, Osaka may sound like a very large city; however, the numbers tell a different story.